 You are coming home.
 And learning one of the most advanced lessons of human mastery--being at home in Yourself.

 So encourage your innate desire for order and simplicity.
 Amid the glorious chaos of Life, it will take you far.

 Recently a Human Being Training student asked the question: "What does self-love look like?"
 And here's the short answer to that wonderful inquiry: Self-love looks like doing only what you want.
 Only what makes your mind-heart-body thrilled (and sometimes a little scared).

-The reason I tell you this story is because people in general (including those who consider themselves enlightened) are aghast at the idea of doing what they want.
+This is where people get confused.
+Unfortunately, people in general (including those who consider themselves highly spiritual) are usually aghast at the idea of doing what they want.
 It would mean accepting their absolute power over themselves as the creators of their own lives, along with the tremendous responsibility that comes with this ultimate, inherent freedom.
 99% of people want no part of that.
 They want to be told what to do by their religions, their governments, their parents, their schools, their friends, their local law enforcement--they automatically perceive any voice of authority outside of themselves to be more powerful than their own (if they even acknowledge that they have power).